tberlok/psecas/README.md

 # Examples

-We provide a range of examples of using the code to solve linear eigenvalue problems in astrophysical fluid dynamics and also include some of the examples found in the books mentioned at the top of the page.
+We provide a some examples of using the code to solve linear eigenvalue problems in astrophysical fluid dynamics and also include some of the examples found in the books mentioned above.

 # Installation